 Channel names have a 64-character limit to ensure readability on both desktop and mobile devices.

-An additional 1024 characters are available for describing the channel in detail in the Channel Header.
+An additional 1024 characters are available for describing the channel’s focus in the channel header and channel information pane.

 It’s natural to start with broadly defined channels and let them divide into narrower topics as discussions progress.